c3se/alvis-intro/tutorial/part1/README.md

 Next make sure to look at how it has gone for the script using what you learnt in the previous section.

+#### Exercises
+1. Find out the name of your project
+2. Find out what GPU type has highest availability right now
+3. Take a look at `hello.sh` and estimate how long it will take
+4. Use `srun` and what you figured out in the previous steps to run `hello.sh`
+5. Use the link from `job_stats.py` to take a look at the statistics of the previous submission
+6. Update `jobscript.sh` with the details you found out in 1--3
+7. Submit `jobscript.sh` and look at the statistics of this job

 ### Setting up the environment
 There are primarily two ways to set-up your environment on Alvis:
 1. Modules